How does Felder’s new Preventive Contact System work? Is it better than SawStop?

 The rest of the system is entirely different.
-In SawStop’s patent applications, you can see that their breaking system is a key part of their patent.
-Felder has cleverly circumvented this by not including a break at all.
+In SawStop’s patent applications, you can see that their braking system is a key part of their patent.
+Felder has cleverly circumvented this by not including a brake at all.
 With the magnetic switch, they pull down the entire saw aggregate instead.

 This is probably the key reason why Felder’s system doesn’t infringe on SawStop patent.
 The fact that it also gets rid of the cartridge, and keeps the sawblade intact, makes it even better.

 This table summarizes the differences between the two systems.

 |Blade can be reused||Blade Destroyed|